hexya-erp/docker/README.md

-# docker
+# Hexya
-Docker image source for Hexya
+Hexya is an open source ERP and a business application development framework